 Main strengths:

-- Solid emotional writing and memorable cast
+- Sharp writing and memorable character dynamics.

 Main weaknesses: